bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 : J J Sylvester did important work on matrix theory.
 He discovered the discriminant of a cubic equation and first used the name 'discriminant' for equations of higher order.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Colenso/">John William Colenso</a>
+: An English mathematician, theologian, Biblical scholar and social activist, who was the first Church of England Bishop of Natal.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Schlafli/">Ludwig Schläfli</a>